 Method

-1. This requires a huge jug – around 3 litres or put half the milk and cream into a jug and the rest of the cream into the 2 litre milk container.
-Shake and stir to mix.
+1. This requires a huge jug – around 2 litres or use a 2 litre milk container.
+Measure out the milk and cream and shake and stir to mix them well.
 It is a good idea to have an additional milk container for after the mix is turned into custard.

-2. Put the jug of milk and cream into a saucepan.
-Add the vanilla to the remaining mix, put the lid on and shake well.
-Place the milk container in the freezer or fridge.
-It needs to be cold enough to cool the custard to stop it turning to scrambled eggs,
+2. Put just under half the jug of milk and cream mixture into a saucepan.
+Place the container with the remaining mix in the freezer or fridge.
+It needs to be cold enough to cool the custard to stop it turning to scrambled eggs.

 Img 20220924 110314

-1. Put the yolks, salt, and sugar in the bowl in a high speed food processor.
+1. Put the yolks, salt, vanilla and sugar in the bowl in a high speed food processor.

 5. When the egg mixture is light and creamy coloured pour the warmed milk slowly into the egg mixture, with the machine running slowly.
-This tempers the egg mix.
+This tempers the egg mix and stops you getting scrambled eggs.

-7. Turn the mixer up to high speed and insert a digital thermometer in the top and wait until the temperature reaches 83ºC.
+6. Now turn the mixer up to high speed and insert a digital thermometer in the top and wait until the temperature reaches 83ºC and we have cooked custard.

-9. Put each of the mixes into the freezer to chill quickly or into the fridge over-night before churning.
+9. Put the mix into the fridge to chill over-night before churning.

 Img 20220924 110352